umarnutsfi/docs-test/Introduction/Readme.md

 # pTokens

-pTokens are one of the most important things in pike. pTokens are smart contract allow the users to finally kickoff the markets activitis like borrow , lend etc...
+pTokens are one of the most important things in pike. pTokens are smart contract allow the users to finally kickoff the markets activitis like borrow , lend etc. And that's why it is so important.